User Community Service Desk Downloads

 }

 It is only possible to delete authored master records via the API.
 The DELETE request for these records causes an actual delete rather than a record deactivation (logical delete).
-For more information see Batch Interface, section Deletion Strategy.
+For more information see Deletion strategy.

 DELETE http://localhost:8051/api/rest/master/masters/party/302003